I am only offering Telehealth sessions

 But there are also some positives!

-• You don’t have to see a therapist in your local area.
-I am licensed both in the state of Texas and California, so if you reside in either of those states, I am legally able to offer confidential therapy sessions.
+You don’t have to see a therapist in your local area.
+I am licensed in the states of Texas, California, and Florida, so if you reside in either of those states, I am legally able to offer confidential therapy sessions.
 This opens up art therapy for people who might live in small cities that don’t always have the opportunity to see a creative based therapist.
 It will be important for me to know where you actually reside though - so in case I need to find you resources, I can find things local to your area.